CloudaQube Logo

 Platform Engineering and Internal Developer Portals: The Future of DevOps

 Platform engineering is replacing traditional DevOps.
-Learn what internal developer platforms are, why Gartner predicts 80% adoption by 2026, and how to build one with Backstage, Kubernetes, and GitOps.
+Learn what IDPs are, why 80% of orgs adopt them by 2026, and how to build one with Backstage and GitOps.

 Internal developer platform architecture with self-service portal and infrastructure layers